p4lang/p4c/backends/ubpf/README.md

 * There are user-space data types used (e.g. uint8_t, etc.).
 * Methods to extract packet fields (e.g. load_dword, etc.) has been re-implemented to use user-space data types.
 * The uBPF helpers are imported into the C programs.
-* We have added `mark_to_drop()` extern to the `ubpfFilter` model, so that packets to drop are marked in the P4-native way.
+* We have added `mark_to_drop()` extern to the `ubpf` model, so that packets to drop are marked in the P4-native way.
+* We have added support for P4 registers implemented as BPF maps

 ### How to use?

 The sample P4 programs are located in `examples/` directory.
-We have tested them on the [Oko](https://github.com/Orange-OpenSource/oko) switch - the Open vSwitch that can be extended with BPF programs at runtime.
+We have tested them with the [Oko/P4rt-OVS](https://github.com/Orange-OpenSource/oko/tree/p4rt-ovs) switch - the Open vSwitch that can be extended with BPF programs at runtime.
 See [the detailed tutorial](./docs/EXAMPLES.md) on how to run and test those examples.

-The P4 programs for P4-to-uBPF compiler must be written for the `ubpf_filter_model.p4`.
+The P4 programs for P4-to-uBPF compiler must be written for the `ubpf_model.p4`.

 In order to generate the C code use the following command: